awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionSetting.md

 Required: No

  **ShowSpeakerLabels**   <a name="transcribe-Type-MedicalTranscriptionSetting-ShowSpeakerLabels"></a>
 Determines whether the transcription job uses speaker recognition to identify different speakers in the input audio\.
-Speaker recongition labels individual speakers in the audio file\.
+Speaker recognition labels individual speakers in the audio file\.
 If you set the `ShowSpeakerLabels` field to true, you must also set the maximum number of speaker labels in the `MaxSpeakerLabels` field\.
 You can't set both `ShowSpeakerLabels` and `ChannelIdentification` in the same request\.
 If you set both, your request returns a `BadRequestException`\.
 Type: Boolean
 Required: No